 Packaged Bank Account Benefit Changes - Frequently Asked Questions

-From 21st November 2021 there will be some changes to the benefits that come with our packaged bank accounts.
-We’ve answered some of our frequently asked questions below for each of the benefits that are changing.
+From 21 November 2021, some changes were made to the benefits that come with our packaged bank accounts.
+To remind you what this means for you, we’ve answered some frequently asked questions below.

-Please note, some of the benefits listed below might not come with your packaged bank account.
-You can check the benefits included in your packaged bank account in your Annual Eligibility Statement, or by going online and viewing the Account Welcome Pack on your account's product page.
+Please note, some of the benefits listed might not come with your particular packaged bank account.
+You can check what benefits are included in your account by reviewing your Welcome Pack.

 The below list are links to the different benefit section headings further down on the page:

 Please note that not all accounts come with the benefits in the list above, please check the terms and conditions for your account.